AkBKukU/DBManager-cpp/doc/outline.md

  - [Done] define DBManager requirements
  - [Done] create SQL files to make the DBM tables
- - create example DB that just holds a varchar and a number
+ - [Done-ish] create example DB that just holds a varchar and a number
  - load sql files into c++
  - create sql admin user
  - create example mysql interface in c++